 When did you know you wanted to be a graphic designer?

-I was always into drawing and illustrating, so it started with me always knowing that drawing and designing was what I wanted to do.
+Tammy: I was always into drawing and illustrating, so it started with me always knowing that drawing and designing were what I wanted to do.

-What’s your favorite bike you designed, favorite helmet you designed, and favorite packaging you designed?
+What’s your favorite bike you designed, the favorite helmet you designed, and favorite packaging you designed?

 I also did the Excursion helmets in a matte shimmery navy.
 They had a metallic look, but they were still matte, which was something we had never done before.